-CEL-SCI's investigational immunotherapy, Multikine, is being used in a different way than cancer immunotherapy is usually used.
+CEL-SCI's investigational immunotherapy Multikine is being used in a different way than cancer immunotherapy is usually used.
 It is given before any other therapy has been administered because that is when the immune system is thought to be strongest (i.e., as a neoadjuvant).
 It is also administered locally around the tumors and near the draining lymph node.
-For example, in the Phase 3 clinical trial, Multikine was given locally for three weeks, five days per week as a first line treatment before surgery, radiation and/or chemotherapy.
-The goal is to help the intact immune system kill the micro metastases that usually cause recurrence of the cancer.
-In short, CEL-SCI believes that local administration of this neoadjuvant therapy and administration before weakening of the immune system by surgery, chemotherapy and radiation will result in improved outcomes and better overall survival rates for patients suffering from head and neck cancer.
+In the Phase 3 clinical trial, Multikine was given locally for three weeks, five days per week as a first line treatment before surgery, radiation or radiochemotherapy.
+The goal is to help the intact immune system "see" the cancer and kill the micro metastases that usually cause recurrence of the cancer.
+In short, CEL-SCI believes that local administration and administration of Multikine before weakening of the immune system by surgery, radiation and chemotherapy will result in improved outcomes and better overall survival rates for patients suffering from head and neck cancer.